xabre/xamarin-forms-tab-badge/README.md

 <img src="Screencasts/xamarin.forms.tabbadge.fontattributes.PNG" height="100"/>

 ToDo:
-- you can alo try to set font family, should wrok in theory
+- you can alo try to set font family, should work in theory
 - font size is not supported yet on android ......

 ## Showning / Hiding the badge